GluuFederation/docs-oxd-prod/3.1.1/sources/index.md

 oxd exposes simple, static APIs web developers can use to facilitate user authentication and authorization against an external OAuth 2.0 identity provider (IDP) like the [Gluu Server](https://gluu.org/docs/ce).

-oxd offers long-term maintenance and security advantages over custom OAuth 2.0 implementations:
+oxd offers long-term operational and security benefits:

 - oxd centralizes and standardizes OAuth 2.0 across web apps of all languages, and an ever-rotating group of code contributors
 - When new OAuth 2.0 features are available or vulnerabilities are discovered, oxd is the _only_ component that needs to be updated. oxd APIs remain the same, so applications never have to be changed and regression tested